-When should you use a collaborative negotatiating style?
+When should you use a collaborative negotiating style?

 - You want to preserve or enhance your relationship with the customer.

-- You plan on doing business again or continue to enjoy an ongoing relationship that benefits both of you.
+- You plan on doing business again or continuing to enjoy an ongoing relationship that benefits both of you.

 - There are multiple issues on the table.